1. Make Yourself Comfortable

 2. Follow Video Interview Etiquette

 Normal interview rules apply, but there are a couple of additional things to consider for video interviews.
-When arranging your video interview, be sure to establish whom will be video calling who.
+When arranging your video interview, be sure to establish who will be video calling whom.
 This will avoid any call clashes and confusion.
 Turn off your mobile phone!
-It's easy to forget, especially if your video interview is at home.
-It's best to keep your mobile well away so you are not distracted.
+It’s easy to forget, especially if your video interview is at home.
+It’s best to keep your mobile well away so you are not distracted.
 The same applies for email, if you are likely to get a notification that will distract you, close the program for the duration of the video interview call.
 Listen carefully.
 One of the issues with some non-professional video systems or software such as Skype, is a tendency towards latency or delays in sound, which could make it seem as though you are talking over your interviewer.
 Avoid this by leaving a slight pause to be sure your interviewer has finished talking.
-If you do miss something because of poor sound quality, don't try and wing it!
-Just ask your interviewer to repeat the question if you are unclear.
+If you do miss something because of poor sound quality, don’t try and wing it!
+Just ask your interviewer to repeat the question if you are unsure.

 3. Look Your Best